chrisli-03/minesweeper/README.md

 This is very bad practice but i think the performance boost is worth it

+There is another method i thought of which uses 2 states, one current and one next, everytime the board changes i would update the next state, and after update finishes, i set the state to next state, and use current as next state, this way i can keep switching between the two states, the change in reference would allow react to rerender and i dont need to generate any new game boards.
+The reason i didn't use this approach is there are extra work needed to keep the two states in sync, otherwise some data might be lost during the switch, the original method has a single source of truth avoiding this issue.

 # Worst cases

 w = width, l = length, m = number of mines